Athens Jewish Community

 Q: How many Jews live in Athens?
 What’s Jewish life like in Athens?

 A: Hillel estimates at least 200 Jewish households live in Athens and the surrounding areas – a household is defined in a variety of ways – families with children, singles, and interfaith couples.
 Out of the estimated 200 Jewish households, Hillel has approximately 140 household units on our roster that receive information about programs and services at Hillel.
 Jewish life in Athens is unique.
-We’re the only game in town, so Jews are encouraged to help create and sustain sub-groups (see Hadassah, The Book Club), and to voice their needs to the rabbi and Hillel staff when they’re interested in making things happen.
-We offer adult education classes, host an exciting and entertaining fundraising event in early Spring, and seek to create friendships among Jewish residents in the area.
+We’re the only pluralistic or egalitarian game in town, so Jews are encouraged to help create and sustain sub-groups (i.e. The Book Club), and to voice their needs to the director when they’re interested in making things happen.
 Jews of Athens are a diverse crowd – artists, writers, professors, therapists, musicians, farmers, homemakers, doctors, and more.

 Q: Is there a religious school for kids?
 Bar and Bat Mitzvah training?

 A: Given the small number of Jewish children in the Athens area, we don't offer regular, ongoing religious education.
-We do, however, offer a monthly Family Shabbat program that focuses on music, community building, and positive Shabbat experiences.
+We do, however, offer a monthly Family Shabbat program that focuses on music, community building, and positive Shabbat experiences as well as family focused holiday celebrations for many of the Jewish holidays.

-Families with children nearing bar and bat mitzvah age are encouraged to schedule a meeting with Rabbi Danielle Leshaw to discuss possible scenarios for Hebrew tutoring, family involvement, tikkun olam projects, and service outlines.
+Families with children nearing bar and bat mitzvah age are encouraged to schedule a meeting with the Director of Jewish Life to discuss possible scenarios for Hebrew tutoring, family involvement, tikkun olam projects, and service outlines.
 With so few children in the current community, it’s rare that a bar or bat mitzvah “class” is assembled.
-In all likelihood, families will meet independently with the rabbi or a tutor, and tailor the service and the experience to meet the needs of those involved.
+In all likelihood, families will meet independently with a tutor and tailor the service and the experience to meet the needs of those involved.

 Q: Are there dues?